-Sometimes, when using a TV, you might encounter strange issues like a screen not displaying, freezing on the logo screen, or the TV not responding to the remote control.
+Sometimes, when using a TV, you might encounter issues like a screen not displaying, freezing on the logo screen, or the TV not responding to the remote control.

-In such situations, resetting your TCL Roku TV is compulsory!
+In such situations, resetting is essential!

-Without further ado, let’s dive into it!
+Without further ado, let’s dive in.

 Here are the detailed step-by-step guidelines:

-Method 1: Reset the TV using remote
+Method 1: Reset the TV using a Remote

-Resetting a TV using the remote control is quite simple than the manual method.
+This method is quite simple than the manual method.

 Here’s how: